Faculty Bookshelf

 Rachel Feldman (co-editor), Department of Religion

-This new edited volume explores what Israeli settlers mean when they say they are indigenous; how settler indigeneity is felt, performed, and mediated; and what the implications of indigeneity claims are on the international stage.
+This volume explores what Israeli settlers mean when they say they are indigenous; how settler indigeneity is felt, performed, and mediated; and the implications of indigeneity claims on the international stage.

 The Necessity of Exile: Essays From a Distance